The Nelson and Kootenay Lake region is alive with history and heritage. Discover its past and why it continues to be a remarkably lively destination.

 If you choose the Cemetery Tour, you’ll walk through a charming wooded area located just uphill from downtown.
 On Nelson’s Streetcar #23, you’ll ride along the waterfront and through Lakeside Park while you're entertained by stories of our past.
 Don’t forget to grab a coffee or snack for the ride at the Prestige Hotel, then have a local, organic lunch at the Rose Garden Cafe at Rotary Lakeside Park after your tour.

-You can also walk your way through the beauty of Ainsworth with local photographers.
+You can also walk your way through the beauty of the Ainsworth Hot Spring area with local photographers.
 Enjoy some magnificent scenery, visit some great view spots, and learn about the history and geology of the area.

 Another way to discover our ever evolving heritage is the annual Haunted Heritage Tour each fall.
 Climb aboard Streetcar #23 for a journey through our storied (and ghostly) past.
 Do you believe in the paranormal?
 You might after you take the Haunted Heritage Tour!